raspberrypilearning/editor-rocket-launch/en/step_1.md

 <h2 class="c-project-heading--task">What you will make</h2>

 --- task ---
-Make a blast with this rocket launcher animation!
+Make a blast with this rocket launch animation!
 --- /task ---

 <div class="c-project-output">